CaixaBank: 2008–2013 Spanish financial crisis

 The Fund for Orderly Bank Restructuring (FROB), a banking bailout and reconstruction program initiated by the Spanish government in June 2009, facilitated the merger between CaixaBank and Banco de Valencia on 27 November 2012.

 With competitors such as Banco Santander SA with 4,752 Spanish branches, CaixaBank announced it was conducting a "gradual process" of adjusting its branch networks on 9 January 2013.

 CaixaBank SA sold 13.1 billion pesos of shares in Grupo Financiero Inbursa SAB to both bolster trading in the Mexican lender controlled by billionaire Carlos Slim and replenish money lost amid Spain's property crash.

 Shareholders

 Following the merger of state-owned Bankia and private CaixaBank, Criteria Caixa (and, therefore, the "la Caixa" Foundation) held 30.012% of the bank.
 The Government of Spain, through the FROB and its company BFA Tenedora de Acciones, became a major shareholder of the company with 16.117%.

-As of February 2025, both the Government of Spain and the "la Caixa" Foundation increased their participation, remaining as follows:
+As of September 2026, the shareholding structure of the bank is as follows: